KRKE-Delayed/KRKE-cognitive-biases/README.md

 ## 🧗‍♂️ Workflow

-**1.** Start by familiarizing with the context and conducting a literature review to understand the domain we are working with.
+**1.** Begin by familiarizing yourself with the context and conducting a literature review to gain a comprehensive understanding of the domain you are working with.

-**2.** Leverage large language models to assist in ontology development, such as generating suggestions or extracting relevant information from textual sources.
+**2.** Harness the power of large language models to assist in ontology development, enabling you to generate suggestions and extract valuable information from textual sources.

-**3.** Identify and utilize existing ontology design patterns (ODPs) that align with your modeling requirements.
-These patterns provide guidance and promote consistency.
+**3.** Identify and leverage existing ontology design patterns (ODPs) that align with your specific modeling requirements.
+These patterns not only provide valuable guidance but also foster consistency throughout the ontology.

-**4.** Identify specific words or terms that can serve as triggers for frame semantics, allowing us to map them to relevant frames within your ontology.
+**4.** Pinpoint specific words or terms that can act as triggers for frame semantics.
+This enables you to map them effectively to relevant frames within your ontology.

-**5.** Integrate newly created ontology modules into the overall structure and ensure alignment and compatibility with existing modules or ontologies.
+**5.** Integrate the newly created ontology modules into the overall structure, ensuring seamless alignment and compatibility with existing modules or ontologies.

-By incorporating the CLOWN Modeling framework into the XD methodology, we can benefit from a structured approach to ontology development that leverages existing knowledge, ontology design patterns, and semantic triggers, ultimately leading to a well-designed and coherent ontology.
+By incorporating the CLOWN Modeling framework into the XD methodology, you can benefit from a structured approach to ontology development that leverages existing knowledge, ontology design patterns, and semantic triggers, ultimately leading to a well-designed and coherent ontology. 🎯

 ## 🛠️ Tools